vishipayyallore/speaker-series-2025/0418_ReSkill_GHC_Agent/README.md

 ---

+## 1. 🚀 Introduction

+Welcome to the session "Build Applications with GitHub Copilot Agent Mode in VS Code"!
+In this session, we will explore how GitHub Copilot Agent Mode can revolutionize your development workflow by acting as an autonomous peer programmer.
+This feature enables multi-step coding tasks, including analyzing your codebase, proposing edits, running terminal commands, and iterating to resolve issues.

+### Key Highlights

+- **What is GitHub Copilot Agent Mode?**

+  - A next-generation AI tool that assists developers in automating repetitive tasks and enhancing productivity.

+- **Why Attend?**

+  - Learn how to leverage GitHub Copilot Agent Mode to streamline your coding process.
+  - Gain hands-on experience with real-world examples and demos.

+- **Session Goals:**
+  - Understand the capabilities of GitHub Copilot Agent Mode.
+  - Explore its features, including autonomous operation, multi-step task execution, and self-healing capabilities.
+  - Learn how to integrate it into your development workflow effectively.

 ## Session Details

 Copilot agent mode is the next evolution in AI-assisted coding.
 Acting as an autonomous peer programmer, it performs multi-step coding tasks at your command — analyzing your codebase, reading relevant files, proposing file edits, and running terminal commands and tests.
 It responds to compile and lint errors, monitors terminal and test output, and auto-corrects in a loop until the task is completed.